 Gift-giving season is here at last, and some of the hottest items on the list will likely be connected toys and gadgets and Internet-of-Things appliances.

 To help you choose which gadgets deserve their place under the Christmas tree, Mozilla, the nonprofit organization known for its Firefox browser, just released its “Privacy Not Included” list for 2018.

 From interactive pet cameras, all-knowing parrots, drones and smart speakers, Mozilla evaluated the security and privacy policies of 70 popular gadgets that you will likely encounter this season.

 Although Mozilla stresses that its list shouldn’t be taken as the ultimate buying guide, it does expose the security weaknesses of connected toys and gadgets and Internet-of-Things appliances in general.

-With companies looking to capitalize on the smart home and connected gadget boom, let this list remind us all that security and privacy of the average consumer is still paramount.
+With companies looking to capitalize on the smart home and connected gadget boom, let this list serve as a reminder that consumer security and privacy are still paramount.
 Ready to dive in and see what Mozilla has to say about your favorite gadgets?
 Read on and let’s go!

 “Meets Minimum Security Standards” badge

 Let’s start with the good news first.
 Out of 70, a total of 31 gadgets earned the company’s “Meets Minimum Security Standards” badge for their adherence to Mozilla’s guidelines for a connected gadget’s security.
 Needless to say, these are gadgets that don’t have any major security holes and they’re safe enough to buy.

 If you’re a fan of the Nintendo Switch, the PlayStation 4, the Apple iPad and HomePod, the WyzeCam, Amazon Fire and Echo gadgets, the Google Home, or Roku streamers, you’ll be ecstatic that they’ve earned Mozilla’s security badge.
 (See the complete list below).